 The ART (Anti-Racism Team) Project

-In order to achieve our goals to become an anti-racist organization, and to make WFTDA roller derby a safer, more collaborative space for BIPOC members of our community, we need to look at our organization through the lens of those who are affected by our actions.
-This commitment begins with knowing that we are not speaking to our full community and that we have actively caused harm and disengagement in the WFTDA by upholding systems built in white privilege.
+In order to achieve our goals to become an anti-racist organization, and to make WFTDA roller derby a safer, more collaborative space for BIPOC (Black, Indigenous, and People of Color) members of our community, we needed to look at our organization through the lens of those who are affected by our actions.
+This commitment began with knowing that we were not speaking to our full community and that we have actively caused harm and disengagement in the WFTDA by upholding systems built in white privilege.

 The Need for Anti-Racism